-Are you on the fence of introducing your infant with homemade foods?
+Are you on the fence about introducing your infant to homemade foods?
 Bet you didn’t know that vegetables like aubergines could take the game to the next level!

 This purple-colored vegetable is a powerhouse of nutrition and comes just as tasty.
 And when cooked well, it could entice your little one’s taste buds with a rich, creamy flavor, oh-so-mild and unique!
 Not sure when and how to add this food to your baby’s diet?
 Fret not.
 Here are some Baby food recipes with aubergines to keep you on top of your feeding goals!

 In this article, we talk about introducing aubergines to your baby’s diet and we give you 4 tasty recipes for homemade baby food.